The City of Dreaming Books

 The City of Dreaming Books (original title: Die Stadt der Träumenden Bücher) is the fourth novel in the Zamonia series written and illustrated by German author Walter Moers, but the third to be translated into English by John Brownjohn.
 The German version was released in Autumn 2004, and the English version followed in Autumn 2007.
-It is followed by two sequels, The Labyrinth of Dreaming Books (2011) and The Castle of Dreaming Books (TBA).
+It is followed by The Labyrinth of Dreaming Books (2011).